Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time

 \section{Discussions and outlook}

 In this work, we have introduced a quantum algorithm for preparing normalized imaginary-time evolved states with rigorously proven polynomial resource scaling in the imaginary-time duration.
 Our algorithm stabilizes the resource cost by adaptively determining an appropriate normalization factor, contrasting with previous methods that may suffer from exponentially increased costs as imaginary time grows.
-Under the assumption that the initial state has good overlap ($\gamma = \BigOmega{\poly(n^{-1})}$) with the target ground state, our approach also achieves polynomial scaling with respect to the number of qubits.
-Numerical experiments validate the algorithm's effectiveness and robustness for long imaginary-time evolutions.
+Under the assumption that the initial state has good overlap ($\gamma = \BigOmega{\poly(n^{-1})}$) with the target ground state, our approach also achieves polynomial scaling with respect to the number of qubits. {To our knowledge, this is the first imaginary-time-evolution algorithm with a fully rigorous polynomial resource bound in the evolution time.} Numerical experiments validate the algorithm's effectiveness and robustness for long imaginary-time evolutions.

-We also provide a quantum algorithm that applies imaginary-time evolution to ground-state-related problems.
-Our algorithm prepares the ground state and estimates the ground-state energy using circuits with reduced depth, despite requiring a heuristic assumption.
-The circuits in our algorithm can be shortened by a complexity factor of $\BigO{\gamma^{-1}}$ compared with existing works~\cite{dong2022groundstate, ding2023even}.
+We provide a quantum algorithm that applies imaginary-time evolution to ground-state-related problems.
+Our algorithm prepares the ground state and estimates the ground-state energy using circuits with reduced query depth, despite requiring a heuristic assumption.
+As a trade-off for higher measurement cost (and higher total query complexity), the maximum query depth in our algorithm can be reduced by a factor of $\BigOmega{\gamma^{-1}}$ compared with representative Heisenberg-limited approaches~\cite{dong2022groundstate, ding2023even}.